 It's best to avoid hydraulic disc brakes; while they are reliable, if they do break, and you're in the middle of nowhere, they'll be next to impossible to fix.

 The biggest advantages of cabled disc brakes over rim brakes are:

 If you end up going the custom route, you can purchase just the frame for most of the bikes below.
-Some companies like Seven and Soma make nice touring frames, but not complete bikes.
+Some companies like Seven, Soma, and Gunnar make nice touring frames, but not complete bikes.
 The Seven Expat SL is made of titanium and is popular.
-The blue Soma Saga (review here) is unique, and offers:
+The blue Soma Saga (review here, picture above) is unique, and offers:

 9-speed cassettes used to be the de facto standard for touring bikes, but 10-speeds are becoming more common (10-speed cassettes used to be harder to find).
-Either is fine; the advantage of 10-speed cassettes is a wider range of choices for gearing, if you need it.
+Either is fine; the advantage of 10-speed cassettes is more variety in choices for gearing, if you need it.

 Many bike tourists use the Brooks B17 saddle.
 While it's rock hard at first, it theoretically breaks in to fit your bottom perfectly.
 This works well for most people, but hasn't worked so well for me.
 You'll still need biking shorts with good padding.

 These all come with disc brakes unless otherwise noted and frames are made with steel.
 Most range in price from approximately $1250 to $1750 when outfitted with the Brooks B17 leather saddle and a rear rack.
 The "t" suffix stands for "teeth" (in the chainring/sprocket).

 |Bike/Website||Reviews||Gearing||Lowest speed at 60 rpm (gear inches)||Speed range in middle and large chainrings at 90 rpm||Additions / Subtractions||Colors||For Sale at... (price => outfitted price)|